hanishkvc/prgs-sdr-kspecanal/README.rst

 NOTE
 =======

-Currently the logic is setup to apply fft on 2**14 samples at a time, this gives a fft bin width / RBW of around 150Hz for 2.4e6 sampling rate.
+The logic is setup to apply fft on fftSize samples at a time, which is independent of the samplingRate specified.
+This in turn controls the fft bin width | RBW to be around samplingRate/fftSize.
+Inturn what is shown on the screen is also controlled by xRes, larger the xRes more finegrained the amount of data shown on screen, provided the screen resolution is also equally good.

 There is processing and plotting delay between the repeating scans, so any signal occuring at that time will be lost.
 Similarly when using scan